okitec/mpmp/README.md

 *A version of Monopoly, situated in the Weimar republic.
 This is a German school project.*

-As of now, `mpmp` doesn't fulfill its purpose, but it is a full chat client and server.
+Many gameplay features of mpmp only exist in the server; the client doesn't provide an interface to all the functionality.
+The protocol will be redesigned slightly to cope with some plot-buying issues.
 There are lots of SVG graphics and a PNG of the game board in the subdirectories of `graphics/`.

 Installation
 ------------